Have you been considering investing in peer-to-peer (P2P) lending but are unsure how to get started?

 Comparing Interest Rates

-Interest rates can vary at any time, and these could be outdated even by the publishing of this article.
-But generally speaking, Prosper interest rates are higher than LendingClub’s.
-And this is because Prosper offers higher-risk loans than LendingClub does, and they correspond with the higher rates.
+Interest rates can vary at any time, but generally speaking, Prosper interest rates are higher than LendingClub’s because Prosper offers higher-risk loans than LendingClub does.

 Customization of Investing Style